 “This isn’t the school playground.
 Say you’re sorry.”

-“You’re right, it isn’t!
-This is clan territory!
-Apologizing for no goddamn reason when I was fully justified for saying what I said is grounds to get you shot!
-And that happened already!
-So when you get down to it, I think I’ve paid my debt to society, thank you very much!”
+“You’re right, it isn’t.
+This is clan territory.
+Apologizing for no goddamn reason when I was fully justified for saying what I said is grounds to get you shot.
+And that happened already.
+So when you get down to it, I think I’ve paid my debt to society, thank you very much.”

 “She said you would react this way.
 She demands an apology.
 If you find this too onerous, you can also find yourself a new suit expert.”
-Kissy pauses, and then adds, “And a new quarterback.”
+Kissy pauses.
+“And a new quarterback.”

 Personally, I don’t think anyone should ever experience sheer rage followed by sheer panic in less than three seconds.
-“WHOA!
-Fine, I’m sorry!
-I shouldn’t have said that, I should have laid down on the deck and let her walk all over me.
+“WHOA.
+Fine, I’m sorry.
+I shouldn’t have said that I should have laid down on the deck and let her walk all over me.
 I’m sorry I tried to grow a spine, it won’t happen again, or at least not so publicly annoying.”

 Kissy raises her chin.
 “That will be sufficient.”